 8. Photobomb them at least once.
 And I don't mean the bride and groom.
 If Jennifer Lawrence taught me anything, it's that any event you attend (alone or not) can be made historic with an appropriate photo bomb.
 Even if you and the photographer (Ralph) are the only ones who can ever enjoy that photo, it's totally worth it.

 9. Remind yourself that nobody is defined by just their relationship status.

 At weddings especially, it's way to easy to feel like you need to measure your success based on whether or not you're coupled up.
 360-some days of the year, you know that's not true, so walk in reminding yourself of that fact today.
 Sure, it's easier said than done, but it's worth saying — to yourself, over and over.

+10. Do something indulgent for yourself the next day.
 Despite all of that aforementioned positive thinking, it's not out of the question that the ex encounter coupled with post-wedding season withdrawal (the buddies! the dancing! the Champagne! where did they all go?) might leave you feeling a little glum.
 And like there's nothing left to look forward to.
 So, book a spa appointment, tickets to a play, or something else awesome that's going to make you happy in the very near future.
 It helps.
 Promise.